Europe

 France's President Emmanuel Macron (R) welcomes his Ukrainian counterpart Volodymyr Zelensky prior to their meeting at the Elysee palace in Paris, on Dec.
 1, 2025.
 (Stephane de Sakutin / AFP via Getty Images)

 President Volodymyr Zelensky arrived in Paris on Dec.
-1 to meet French President Emmanuel Macron for discussions on Ukraine's path toward peace.
+1 to hold discussions with French President Emmanuel Macron and other European leaders on Ukraine's path toward peace.

 The visit follows talks between Ukrainian and U.S. officials in Florida, as Kyiv seeks to negotiate better conditions in the Washington-backed peace deal.